This Social Studies GED Study Guide explains how to prepare for the GED Social Studies Test.

 On the GED Social Studies Test, there are 35 questions.
 To reach the GED passing score (145), you’ll need to answer between 22 and 24 questions correctly.
-You”ll have to be able to read passages and interpret graphics such as diagrams, charts, photographs, graphs, or maps.
+You must be able to read passages and interpret graphics such as diagrams, charts, photographs, graphs, or maps.

-You must be able to understand and use data presented in visual forms so getting used to9 this way of presenting information is key for your success.
+You must be able to understand and use data presented in visual forms, so getting used to this way of presenting information is key to your success.

 How Long is the GED Social Studies Test?

 We offer free lessons with test-taking strategies that allow you to deal with this phenomenon.
 Taking multiple timed practice tests will get you used to the format and be productive under time pressure as well.

 10 GED Social Studies Test Tips

 1. Read the question carefully

 Before looking at the answers or reading through a full paragraph, read the question twice!
 It often happens that test-takers read a question too fast and fall into a trap.
 This also counts for answers.
 You may easily miss the point of the question because you didn’t read it well.
-Make also sure you won’t too much into a question.
+Make also sure you won’t read too much into a question.